-- Thich Nhat Hanh, "A Guide to Walking Meditation"

 of it in the solemn processionals of various other spiritual traditions as well. ) Although in American Buddhism today many folks may consider sitting meditation to be the "real thing", this has not always been the case.
 In fact, there are four postures of meditation cited in classical Buddhist literature: sitting, standing, walking, and laying down.
 These days I practice three out of four pretty regularly.
 (I should try to remember the fourth more often when I'm standing in line at various check-out counters!)

 At Monday Morning Mindfulness we practice the "slow walking" form of meditation that I learned at Insight Meditation Society back in the 1980's.
-Focusing on the sensations of the feet and lower legs moving very slowly and deliberately, a mental noting practice is used to engage the discursive mind in reinforcing that focus rather than drifting off as it may.
+Focusing on the sensations of the feet and lower legs, moving very slowly and deliberately, a mental noting practice is used to engage the discursive mind in reinforcing that focus rather than drifting off as it may.
 The mental note can be as simple as "stepping, stepping" with each step or breaking down each step into it's components.
 I was taught "lifting, moving, placing", but over the years I came to use "lifting, placing, shifting"to accentuate the quite exquisite sensation of transferring my weight from foot to foot.
 (I think that emerged as a result of practicing tai chi years ago.)

 Of course, walking in extreme slow motion isn't really practical outside the privacy of the practice studio or your own home or back yard.
 Although you may be able to pull it off in a public park as well, you may draw a lot of strange looks while walking down Main Street or at the mall.

-Thich Nhat Hanh offers a host of helpful techniques and insights into walking meditation in Walking Meditation: Peace is Every Step.
+If you want to explore "formal" walking meditation, Thich Nhat Hanh offers a host of helpful techniques and insights into walking meditation in Walking Meditation: Peace is Every Step.
 It Turns the Endless Path to Joy.
 It is now available with a companion DVD and CD as well.
 There is also a briefer presentation in his article, "A Guide to Walking Meditation".

 The bottom line?